Steamed Dumplings

 Steaming dumplings in a bamboo steamer.

-Step 3: Steaming Dumplings.
-Arrange the dumplings in a bamboo steamer lined with parchment paper at the bottom and steam for 8-10 minutes.
-Serve immediately with black vinegar dipping sauce.
+Steaming the Dumplings.
+Place the dumplings in a bamboo steamer lined with parchment paper at the bottom.
+Steam them for about 8-10 minutes.
+Serve right away with a side of black vinegar dipping sauce.
+Enjoy!

 How To Wrap And Fold Dumplings

-Making dumplings is really not difficult, and you can easily find all the ingredients at regular stores: dumpling wrappers, ground pork, vegetables, etc.
+Making dumplings is actually pretty easy, and you can find all the ingredients at regular grocery stores—dumpling wrappers, ground pork, veggies, and so on.

-Folding Dumpling Guide: Watch this step-by-step dumpling wrapping video by Asian Dumplings cookbook author Andrea Nguyen.
+Folding Dumpling Guide: Check out this step-by-step dumpling wrapping video by Asian Dumplings cookbook author Andrea Nguyen.

 Helpful Tips For Beginners